310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Shinobu %}
 R-really?
-I didn’t realize I was doing that… Uuu, so embarrassing~
+I did not realize I was doing that… Uuu, so embarrassing~
 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, you’re just that happy about it, so it makes sense.
+Ahaha, you’re just that happy 'bout it, so it makes sense.
 It’s your very own outfit, after all!

 There’s a ton of idols in here, so it doesn’t really hit home when the topic of “personalized outfits” comes up, but…

-Now that you, a member of Ryuseitai, have been chosen as the next idol, it’s finally hitting me that this really is happening.
-I’m excited for the day I’m chosen to be up next—☆
+Now that you, a member of Ryuseitai, have been chosen as the next idol, it’s finally hittin’ me that this really is happening.
+I’m excited for the day I’m chosen to be up next! ☆

 Speaking of, what’s yours gonna be like?
 I’m guessing something ninja-like?
 {% endbubble %}